-We signed the section 106 agreement with the Royal Borough of Greenwich in January 2012 and started on-site in June 2012.
-We’ve signed a joint venture agreement with Willmott Dixon to deliver 181 high quality new homes, including affordable and shared ownership apartments.
+We signed the Section 106 agreement with the Royal Borough of Greenwich in January 2012 and started on-site in June 2012.
+We’ve signed a joint venture agreement with Willmott Dixon to deliver the 181 high quality new homes, including affordable and shared ownership apartments.
 You can find out more about the residential development, Prime Place, here.
 Willmott Dixon will also deliver the sustainable energy centre for the entire site as well as the health, retail and nursery facilities.
-We are also working with McLaren who will be delivering the student accommodation portion of the scheme.
+We are also working with McLaren, who will be delivering the student accommodation portion of the scheme.

 The scheme will generate £275 million for the local economy over the next ten years.

 In July 2012, we opened the MVMNT pop-up cafe on the corner of the site on Greenwich High Road and Waller Way, just in time for the London 2012 Olympics.

 With the design vision of Morag Myerscough, the cafe went from plans on paper to open to the public in around 16 days, a testament to the hard work of everyone involved.
 The Greenwich Co-operative Development Agency ran the cafe, providing passers by with locally sourced, delicious food and drink including homemade vegan-friendly gelato.
 It was a lovely, warm and welcoming space where we hosted poetry, cinema and music events.
 The cafe received world-wide press coverage in recognition of the creative and eye-catching design.

 Shipping Good, a poem by the official Olympic poet, Lemn Sissay is our public art commission for The Movement, Greenwich which will be permanently set into the completed site.
 Temporarily we painted the 20m hoarding which runs down Waller Way with the poem for visitors to the Royal Borough to enjoy.

 as she skips to the tics and tocs